Judge tosses challenge to oil, gas air rules

 “We are heartened to see that these protections are not going to get challenged by Weld County,” said Emily Hornback, executive director of the Western Colorado Alliance.
 “We think they’re really common-sense (rules).
 It’s discouraging to see any local government spending taxpayer money trying to fight common-sense regulations.”

-But she said she doesn’t know what the ruling might mean for the case brought by Garfield and other counties.
+But she said she doesn’t know what the ruling might mean for the suit brought by Garfield and other counties.

-The two cases are being handled by different judges but include some similar claims by the counties.
+The two suits are being handled by different judges but include some similar claims by the counties.

-Garfield County is leading a coalition of 10 counties, which in northwestern Colorado include Mesa, Moffat and Rio Blanco counties, in challenging the new air rules.
-The rules were adopted in December to help implement reforms required by the Senate Bill 181 oil and gas measure passed last year.
+Garfield County is leading a coalition of 10 counties, which in northwestern Colorado include Mesa, Moffat and Rio Blanco counties, in challenging the state in its adopting of the new air rules.
+The rules were adopted in December to help implement regulatory reforms required by the Senate Bill 181 oil and gas measure passed last year.

-Weld County also says regulators broke laws and rules in adopting the citizen groups’ provision, and in its suit cited other concerns including potential impacts to its tax base.
+Weld County also says regulators broke laws and rules in adopting the citizen groups’ provision, and in its suit cites other concerns including potential impacts to its tax base.

 Martinez ruled that Weld County hasn’t shown it will suffer any direct harm or cost from compliance with the new regulations.